BhuvaneshWadhwani/SocialNetworkAnalysis-Gossip/README.md

 1. Clone the repository.
 2. Open the RMarkdown file in your preferred R environment.
 3. Run the code chunks sequentially to reproduce the analysis.
-4. Alternatively, view the HTML file for a quick summary of results.
+4. Alternatively, view the HTML or Markdown (.md) file for a quick summary of results.

 ## Feedback
 Your feedback is always welcome!
 Feel free to share any suggestions or improvements you might have.